ai-1st/atomic-dynamodb/README.md

 - `data` (String): JSON stringified data
 - `version` (String): Used for optimistic locking (only on lock items)
-- `ttl` (Number): Time-to-live in epoch seconds
+- `ttl` (Number): Time-to-live in epoch seconds (automatically managed for locks)

-## Optimistic Locking
+## Lock Management

-The library uses optimistic locking to prevent race conditions in atomic operations.
+The library uses optimistic locking with automatic TTL management to prevent race conditions in atomic operations.
 Here's how it works:

 1. Lock objects are stored separately from the actual items using different sort keys
 2. Each lock object has a version that's updated on every atomic operation
+3. Locks automatically expire after 24 hours via DynamoDB's TTL feature
+4. When a lock is accessed within its last hour of validity, it's automatically refreshed with a new 24-hour TTL
-3. The `setAtomic` method requires both the item to update and its corresponding lock
+5. The `setAtomic` method requires both the item to update and its corresponding lock
-4. If the lock's version has changed since it was read, the operation fails with a `RaceCondition` error
+6. If the lock's version has changed since it was read, the operation fails with a `RaceCondition` error

 This approach allows for: